Skip to content

 See our blog for the latest on our work helping to educate, elucidate, and inspire.

-By utilizing marine science and mariculture focused on these giant beauties, we can:
+By utilizing marine science and mariculture focused on these gentle giants, we can:

 • Remove carbon: giant clams provide a quantifiable source of permanent carbon sequestration

-• Deter poachers: mariculture organisms can help meet demand for food and as decorative shells
+• Deter poachers: mariculture organisms could ultimately help meet demand for food and as decorative shells, negating the need to harvest from the wild

 • Restore ecosystems: our long-term goal is to re-seed lost habitat ranges